A First-Order Approach To Accelerated Value Iteration: Analysis of Accelerated and Momentum Value Iteration.

 The dynamical system \eqref{eq:LTV-AVI} is said to be \textit{stable} if $(\bm{x}_{s})_{s \geq 0}$ converges to $\bm{0}$ for \textit{any} sequence of policies $(\hat{\pi}_{\ell})_{\ell \geq 0}$ and for any initial condition $\bm{x}_{0}$.
 Proposition \ref{prop:B-pi-IRU} highlights the key role played by the spectral radius of each matrix $\bm{B}_{\pi}$ and the \textit{joint spectral radius} of the set $\B = \{ \bm{B}_{\pi} \; | \; \pi \in \Pi \}$.
 The joint spectral radius of the set $\B$ is defined (among other equivalent definitions) as

 In particular, the sequence $(\bm{x}_{s})_{s \geq 0}$ is stable if and only if $\rho(\B) <1$ (Corollary 1.1 in \cite{jungers-book}).

 The authors in \cite{blondel-NP-hard} show that it is NP-hard to approximate the joint spectral radius for general set of matrices.
 The computation of $\rho(\mathcal{E})$ is known to be tractable for some special cases of set of matrices $\mathcal{E}$.
-In particular, if all the matrices in $\mathcal{E}$ are normal, or commonly triangularizable (Section 2.3.2 in \cite{jungers-book}), or row-wise nonnegative matrices (\cite{blondel-IRU}), it holds that This highlights the role of the spectral radius of each of the matrix $\bm{B}_{\pi}$.
+In particular, if all the matrices in $\mathcal{E}$ are normal, or commonly triangularizable (Section 2.3.2 in \cite{jungers-book}), or row-wise nonnegative matrices (\cite{blondel-IRU}), it holds that $\rho(\mathcal{E})=\max_{\bm{E} \in \mathcal{E}} \rho(\bm{E}).$ This highlights the role of the spectral radius of each of the matrix $\bm{B}_{\pi}$.
 Therefore, one approach to study the convergence of Algorithm \ref{alg:AVI} would be to show a bound on the joint spectral radius of the set $\B$, the set of affine operators driving the dynamics of \eqref{eq:LTV-AVI}.
-However, without any assumption, it may not hold that $\rho(\B) < 1$ (see Section \ref{sec:disc-reversibility}).
+However, without any assumption, it may not hold that $\rho(\B) < 1$ (see our example in Section \ref{sec:disc-reversibility}).
 Even if we assume that the Markov chain associated with each policy $\pi$ is irreducible and reversible, we would only have $\rho(\bm{B}_{\pi})<1$, for all $\pi$ (see Lemma \ref{lem:radius}).
 However, this does not imply that $\rho(\B)<1$ (see Example 1.1 in~\cite{jungers-book}).
 While such a bound on the joint spectral radius is sufficient to prove convergence of Algorithm \ref{alg:AVI} for the Bellman operator $T$, it may not be a \textit{necessary} condition to prove the convergence of the sequence $(\bm{v}_{s})_{s \geq 0}$.
-In particular, there may be some more structure in the sequence of policies $(\hat{\pi}_{s})_{s \geq 0}$ of Proposition \ref{prop:B-pi-IRU}.
-We would like to note that our algorithm converges at a significantly faster rate than the classical approaches for all instances in our numerical study, for a large class of MDP instances (see Section \ref{sec:simu}).
-It is an interesting open question to study the theoretical convergence of Algorithm \ref{alg:AVI}. \begin{remark} A similar analysis as for Proposition \ref{prop:B-pi-IRU} shows that the dynamics of the iterates of Momentum Value Iteration can also be modeled as a LTV dynamical system.
+In particular, there may be some more structure in the sequence of policies $(\hat{\pi}_{s})_{s \geq 0}$ of Proposition \ref{prop:B-pi-IRU}. {In our numerical study (see Section \ref{sec:simu}), \ref{alg:AVI} always converges for a large class of MDP instances and exhibits significantly faster convergence times than classical approaches.
+We will present in Section \ref{sec:safe-AVI} an algorithm (Safe Accelerated Value Iteration, see Algorithm \ref{alg:SAVI}) which exhibits the strong empirical performances of \ref{alg:AVI} along with some convergence guarantees.} \begin{remark} A similar analysis as for Proposition \ref{prop:B-pi-IRU} shows that the dynamics of the iterates of Momentum Value Iteration can also be modeled as a LTV dynamical system.
 However, we notice in our numerical study (Section \ref{sec:simu}) that \ref{alg:MVI} may diverge on some of the instances that we considered.
-We would like to note that this is also the case in convex optimization, where \cite{heavyball-2015} give an example of an instance where momentum gradient descent may diverge when the objective function is only differentiable once. \end{remark}
+This is also the case in convex optimization, where \cite{heavyball-2015} give an example of an instance where momentum gradient descent may diverge when the objective function is only differentiable once. \end{remark}